 The Match Girls Strike of 1888, where young girls and women protested conditions at Bryant and May Factory, demonstrated the crucial role of East End women in industrial action.
 Scores were disfigured by cancerous ‘phossy jaw’ after exposure to white phosphorous, routinely had their pay arbitrarily docked and worked 14-hour days.
 ‘Never mind your fingers’ was as far as safety advice went, so East End women took matters into their own hands.

-Activists Annie Besant and Herbert Burrows rallied a walkout of 1,500 workers and forced management to abolish fining practises.
+Activists Annie Besant and Herbert Burrows rallied a walkout of 1,500 workers and forced management to abolish fining practices.
 Yet, the cancer-causing substance remained in use until banned by the White Phosphorus Matches Prohibition Act in 1908.
 Twenty years after the strike, progress had been too slow but the heroic deeds of the match girls set a crucial precedent for effective, organised action rooted in the East End.
 This was the first time an unskilled workers union successfully walked out for better pay and working conditions in London.

 The city-wide Great Dock Strike that followed in 1889 was inspired by the match girls’ success.
 Picture a docker and you think of a burly, self-dependent man.
 But the actions of the East End’s young girls showed longshoremen the power of industrial action.
 Class unity was another decisive factor in the 100,000-strong strike that established the Dock, Wharf, Riverside and General Labourers’ Union as a force for change.

 Rudolf Rocker, a German anarchist, convinced Whitechapel’s Jewish garment workers to unionise.
-Rocker spoke before 8,000 people at Whitechapel Hall and two days later 13,000 tailors walked out in the largest East End strike since the match girls.
+Rocker spoke before 8,000 people at Mile End Assembly Hall and two days later 13,000 tailors walked out in the largest East End strike since the match girls.
 Three weeks later, East and West End tailors won shorter hours, improved sanitary conditions and their factories became closed shops.
 Jewish tailors in Whitechapel later took in starving dockers’ children showing that humanity had triumphed over factionalism.

 Though the dockers, many of whom Irish, did not achieve the same gains as Jewish tailors that year, a crucial alliance had been established.
 Irish-Jewish communities came together once more to combat Oswald Mosley’s British Union of Fascists at The Battle of Cable Street in 1936.
 Bill Fishman, a historian who once taught at Morpeth School in Bethnal Green, was an eyewitness at the battle.